Making sense of Alzheimer’s disease is hard enough for adults. Here are suggestions for helping your teens and children cope.

 - Encourage journaling.
 Writing is a good outlet for feelings.

-Educating your child about Alzheimer’s makes the disease less scary.
-The Alzheimer’s Association has a series of videos for children and teens available online as well as resources for parents and teachers.
+Educating your child about Alzheimer’s makes the condition less scary.
+The Alzheimer’s Association has a series of videos for children and teens available online, as well as resources for parents and teachers.

-If you are in the Los Angeles area and need help from some of the top Alzheimer’s specialists in the world, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://neuro.keckmedicine.org/request-an-appointment/.
+If you’re in the Los Angeles area and need help from some of the top Alzheimer’s specialists in the world, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting neuro.keckmedicine.org/request-an-appointment.